hastiranjkesh/Swift-Classes-vs-Structs/README.md

 Classes will not create a default initializer for you like structures do.
 So you have to create one yourself.
 Both employee3 and employee4 point to the same object in memory.

+**Mutating Functions:**
 Instances of classes are mutable objects and can change whereas instances of structures are immutable values and they can not change.
 If you are making a method inside a struct that modifies that struct you have to mark it as mutating.
 When you call uppercase method, you are basically making a new copy of the structure and making sure the swift compiler knows that too.

+**Mutability:**
+Using let on a struct makes that object a constant.
+It cannot be changed or reassigned and neither can its variables.
+A struct created as a var can have its variables changed.
+The let and var keywords do not affect the ability to change a variable on a class.
+Since classes are reference objects the only difference between let and var is the ability to reassign the variable to a different class of the same type.

 <br />